-The whipped cream is optional, but it does add wonderful flavor and creaminess to this dish.
-To keep it paleo, use coconut cream (the fat layer from the top of a chilled full fat coconut milk can) instead of the dairy heavy cream.
+The whipped cream is optional, but it does add wonderful flavor and creaminess to these sauteed apples.
+To keep it paleo, use coconut cream (the fat layer from the top of a chilled full-fat coconut milk can) instead of the dairy heavy cream.
 You can use unsweetened whipped cream, or minimally sweeten it with a teaspoon of honey.

-Note that while this is a fairly low carb apple dessert, it does contain 13 grams of net carbs per serving, so if you’re on a very low carb diet, this recipe is sadly not for you (but try my other healthy dessert recipes – many of them are very low carb!).
+Note that while this is a fairly low carb apple dessert, a serving of these sauteed apples does contain 13 grams of net carbs per serving.
+So if you’re on a very low carb diet, this recipe is sadly not for you (but try my other healthy dessert recipes – many of them are very low carb!).

 - 2 medium Fuji apples, 6 oz each whole, 4 oz peeled and sliced